 Our wholly owned subsidiaries, HMS Funding I LLC ("HMS Funding") and HMS Equity Holding, LLC ("HMS Equity Holding"), were both organized as Delaware limited liability companies in 2014.
+Our wholly owned subsidiary, HMS Equity Holding II, Inc., ("HMS Equity Holding II") was organized as a Delaware corporation in 2016.
 HMS Funding was created pursuant to the Capital One Credit Facility (as defined below) in order to function as a "Structured Subsidiary," which is permitted to incur debt outside of the Capital One Credit Facility since it is not a guarantor under the Capital One Credit Facility.
 HMS Equity Holding, which has elected to be a taxable entity, primarily holds equity investments in portfolio companies which are "pass through" entities for tax purposes.
+HMS Equity Holding II, which has elected to be a taxable entity, holds an equity investment in a portfolio company which is a "pass through" entity for tax purposes.

 The business of the Company is managed by HMS Adviser LP (the "Adviser"), a Texas limited partnership and affiliate of Hines Interests Limited Partnership ("Hines"), under an Investment Advisory and Administrative Services Agreement dated May 31, 2012, as amended (the "Investment Advisory Agreement").
 Under the Investment Advisory Agreement, the Adviser does not earn any profit under its provision of administrative services to the Company.
 The Company and the Adviser have retained MSC Adviser I, LLC (the "Sub-Adviser"), a wholly owned subsidiary of Main Street Capital Corporation ("Main Street"), a New York Stock Exchange listed-BDC, as the Company's investment sub-adviser under an Investment Sub-Advisory Agreement (the "Sub-Advisory Agreement") to identify, evaluate, negotiate and structure prospective investments, make investment and portfolio management recommendations for approval by the Adviser, monitor the Company's investment portfolio and provide certain ongoing administrative services to the Adviser.
-The Adviser and Sub-Adviser are collectively referred to as the "Advisers," and each is registered under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
+The Adviser and Sub-Adviser are collectively referred to as the "Advisers," and each is registered as an investment adviser under the Investment Advisers Act of 1940, as amended (the "Advisers Act").
 Upon the execution of the Sub-Advisory Agreement, Main Street became an affiliate of the Company.
-The Company has engaged Hines Securities, Inc. (the

-"Dealer Manager"), an affiliate of the Adviser, to serve as the Dealer Manager for the Offering.
-The Dealer Manager is responsible for marketing the Company's shares of common stock being offered pursuant to the Offering.
+The Company has engaged Hines Securities, Inc. (the "Dealer Manager"), an affiliate of the Adviser, to serve as the Dealer Manager for the Offering.
+The Dealer Manager is responsible for marketing the Company's common stock.